 For a full list of subjects available to students, click here.

 The Junior College curriculum, for Years 7-10 (ages 11-14 years) is broad, giving the opportunity to study a wide range of subjects.

-The core subjects of the curriculum are English, Mathematics, Science, Social Studies, Technology, Physical Education, Music, Health, and Religious Education – with additional preliminary study in languages other than English, such as French, Spanish, Japanese, Chinese and Te Reo Maori, as well as Dance, Drama and Art.
+The core subjects of the curriculum are English, Mathematics, Science, Social Studies, Technology, Physical Education, the Arts, Health, and Religious Education – with additional preliminary study in languages other than English, such as French, Japanese, Chinese and Te Reo Maori.

 The College also offers learning support for students who require extra help, particularly in literacy and numeracy, whilst Extension classes challenge and extend our high achieving students and students may also be invited to begin NCEA Level 1 in Year 10.